SusanaRocha/SusanaRocha.github.io/_bookchapters/2016-11-03-bookchapter3.md

 ---
-title: "(3) Distribution, Organization, and Dynamics of EGF Receptor in the Plasma Membrane Studied by Super-Resolution Imaging"
+title: "Distribution, Organization, and Dynamics of EGF Receptor in the Plasma Membrane Studied by Super-Resolution Imaging"
 collection: bookchapters
 date: 2016-11-03
 venue: 'Super-Resolution Imaging in Biomedicine'